 Outlook and Salary Information

-The BLS projects employment for broadcast technicians will decrease 6% between 2014 and 2024 as a result of industry consolidation.
-The median annual salary for the profession, as of May 2015, was $37,490, according to the BLS.
+The BLS projects employment for broadcast technicians will have minimal or no increase through 2028 as a result of industry consolidation.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $82,580 or more per year, whereas the bottom 10th percentile earned $21,130 or less per year.
 Labor unions, such as the Radio and Television Broadcast Engineers Union or the National Association of Broadcast Employees and Technicians, could help with employment opportunities and offer additional benefits, such as housing assistance, training costs or retirement accounts.

 A broadcast technician needs to know the ins and outs of broadcasting technology, and strong communication skills are often a plus.
 Associate's degrees are a common entry-level requirement, and aspiring technicians should look for programs that offer hands-on training in broadcast studios.